wonsunahn/CS1541_Project1/README.md

 ## Creating Performance Plots

-**UNDER CONSTRUCTION.
-DO NOT TRY YET.**
+**CONSTRUCTION COMPLETE!
+DO TO COMPLETE THE PROJECT 1 RETROSPECTIVE!**

 Once you are done implementing the simulator, now you can use it to generate some performance plots for longer traces of execution.

-In order to generate the plots, do the following:
+Generate the plots by invoking the plots target in the Makefile:

 ```